vertuoza/compose-tailscale/pr-env-api/docs/github-actions-integration.md

 5. Save the client
 6. Copy the Client ID and Client Secret

-Add these credentials to your GitHub repository secrets:
+Add these credentials to your github-actions repository secrets:

-1. Go to your GitHub repository
+1. Go to your github-actions repository
 2. Navigate to "Settings" > "Secrets and variables" > "Actions"
 3. Click "New repository secret"
 4. Name: `TS_OAUTH_CLIENT_ID`